John-Goff/arcticmc/README.md

-ArcticMC is a media viewer/player that delegates video playback to VLC.
+ArcticMC is a media viewer/player that delegates video playback to MPV.
 The primary use case is tracking which files are watched and which are not by adding a "✓" character to the file/folder name.